-[Name of primary care site] has been selected to take part in an important study to test the use of self-sampling in the NHS Cervical Screening Programme in England.
+Bolingbroke Medical Practice has been selected to take part in an important study to test the use of self-sampling in the NHS Cervical Screening Programme in England.
 Self-sampling is a new method that is being considered for the NHS Cervical Screening Programme; this test can be completed at home and if implemented in the programme could increase access to screening for many people.